almandinefox/almandinefox/README.md

 🦊 Hey, I'm fox.

 - 🌱 I’m a college student studying mechanical engineering.
-My skillset is in CAD and mechanics.
+I'm also an HVAC Engineering Intern for John Wood Group PLC.
 - 🌿 I love to be creative, and to try and make cool stuff.
 - 🌳 More than that, I love to learn new things.
 And I've still got a lot of learning to do. <p><br>
 So this README.md is somewhat of a checklist for me to learn how to use more digital tools- so i can make cooler stuff.